dakshpruthi099/datascientistists-classification/README.md

 The company started a training program and collected the data of all the people who participated in the program.

-By using predictive modeling, we are classifying the profiles of the candidates to determine their likeliness to switch jobs.
+By using predictive modeling, the task of classifying the profiles of the candidates to determine their likeliness to switch jobs is accomplished.